langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 Now that all the main setup steps are done, you are ready to access your device from anywhere in the world.

-All that you need is to download Twingate and Remote Desktop on the device you will be using to access your main device, sign in to Twingate, and then enter the IP address of your main device into Remote Desktop and click connect.
+1. Download Twingate and Remote Desktop clients on whichever device you are using to access your main device.

+2. Sign in or configure both the Twingate and Remote Desktop clients.

+3. Either recall or double check the device IP that you want to connect to (can be found in the Twingate client).

+4. In the Remote Desktop app, create a new connection to that IP address and connect.

+5. Now you should be able to access your device from anywhere you wish!

 Where Twingate is available: